Beauty-ku-mari/DSA/README.md

 algorithms/: Contains implementations of various algorithms categorized by their type.

 problems/: Contains solved problems categorized by their difficulty level (easy, medium, hard).

+Installation
+To use the code in this repository, follow these steps:

+Clone the repository: